Contact Slater and Gordon Lawyers

 Three quarters of those polled reported their employer had been less interested in their career after they became a mother, while 63% said they felt their boss had a negative perception of working mothers.
 Nearly half said they were made to feel guilty for taking maternity leave and six in ten felt their career options were limited as soon as they announced they were pregnant.

-The research into the experiences of 2,003 working mothers was commissioned by Slater & Gordon which represents hundreds of women fighting maternity discrimination across the country each year.
+The research into the experiences of 2,003 working mothers was commissioned by Slater and Gordon which represents hundreds of women fighting maternity discrimination across the country each year.

 The law firm have released the research to coincide with the launch of Helping Working Mums to encourage women to share their experiences of maternity discrimination and highlight the issues faced by working mothers.